* 10% off on minimum order of USD 200

 This means that the number of people who are available or willing to work in farms is reducing, creating labor shortages.
-It is crucial to pick the coffee beans when the cherry is ripe.
+During coffee harvesting, it is crucial to pick the coffee beans when the cherry is ripe.
 This is only possible when they have enough labor staff to cover the entire area or risk ruining the quality of the beans.
-Moreover, people working on coffee farms are usually only required during the harvest period where they must work on steep hills.
+Moreover, people working on coffee farms are usually only required to see how are coffee beans harvested.
 The lack of year long work year and poor working conditions discourages workers and makes them seek work in other areas.

 Apart from labourers, farm owners are also decreasing.
 The number of coffee estate owners is decreasing and their age is increasing.
 Their children are more interested in finding work in other areas and farmers have no one to pass on the tradition.

 One of the most prominent post-harvest challenges that farmers face is storage.
 Smaller farmers will choose jute and polypropylene (PP) bags as their primary green coffee beans packaging option.
 While these are cheaper options, they do not provide proper storage for the beans.
 They are incapable of providing complete protection to the beans, making them susceptible to pests, mold and fungi.

 Farmers also need to ship coffee beans to roasters that are usually located internationally.
 Usually, this shipment is done at sea, and leads to 2 main problems that the beans face: reabsorption of moisture and condensation.
 Both of these will change the flavor profiles and aroma of the beans, reducing the quantity.

 To maintain the moisture content and quality of the beans, farmers need to choose coffee beans packaging bags that retain the moisture within the bag and do not encourage pest or mold growth.